-First, let's begin by clarifying a few points.
+Registration Requirements First, let's begin by clarifying a few points.
 The truth is that although a DEA registration is a Federal registration it does NOT allow you to prescribe controlled substances anywhere you wish to in the United States.

-§ A DEA registration is NOT required for you to issue prescriptions for non-controlled substances. s If you change your last name you are NOT required to obtain a new DEA registration number. § A DEA registration number is NOT privileged information, but is available to the public.
+Registration Requirements - If you change your last name you are NOT required to obtain a new DEA registration number. - A DEA registration number is NOT privileged information, but is available to the public.